resources / blog /

 But if your screen or panel fails, you’re staring at $400 to $2,000 or more.
 At that point, you might as well buy a new Samsung OLED and call it a day.

-I mean, ask yourself, are you really ready to spend $800 on a single television repair?
+I mean, ask yourself, are you really ready to spend $800 on a Smart TV repair?

+So the real question isn’t whether your TV will last forever; i’s whether you’re prepared when it doesn’t.
 That’s exactly why it makes sense to think about protection now, not later.
-Because there’s always a way to protect your purchase, if you plan for it before things go wrong.
+Because there’s always a way to protect your purchase if you plan for it before things go wrong.

 | Type of warranty | What it covers | What it doesn’t cover | Typical duration | Who offers it | |---|---|---|---|---| | Manufacturer warranty | Covers defects in materials or workmanship, things like faulty power boards, dead pixels, or connection failures. | Accidental damage, burn-in, power surges, wear and tear, or shipping loss. | Usually 1 year, sometimes 2 years on select models. | TV brands like Samsung, LG, Sony, TCL, Hisense, Vizio. | | Extended warranty | Extends the manufacturer’s coverage for hardware, electrical, and mechanical failures beyond the original term. | Physical or accidental damage, burn-in, misuse, or theft. | Adds 1–3 extra years after the base warranty. | OEM add-ons or third-party plans like SureBright, Best Buy TotalTech, or more | | Accidental damage protection | Covers the “what if” moments, cracked screens, liquid spills, drops, and power surges. | Cosmetic damage, loss/theft, intentional misuse, more than allowed claims. | Typically 1–3 years, renewable yearly. | Offered by manufactured or third party providers | | Shipping protection | Covers loss, theft, or damage during delivery or return shipping. | Standard wear, manufacturer defect (covered elsewhere), unverified loss claims. | Per order or shipment. | Retailers or third parties like SureBright Shipping Protection. |